schmaldeo/riveting-bot/README.md

 - _b)_ Or to build and run: `cargo run` or `cargo run --release`.
 - _(Optional)_ If you want to enable extra features, specify them with `--features` option.
 - _(Optional)_ You can disable default features with `--no-default-features` option.
 - _(Optional)_ You can run the executable directly, once built.
-By default, found in `./target/<build>/`
+By default, found in `./target/<build>/`.

-### Example
+#### Example

 `cargo run --release --no-default-features --features=bulk-delete,owner,voice`

 ## Build with Docker

+(As of right now, this will build the bot with the default features and release build.)

 - Have [Docker] installed.
 - ### With `docker-compose` _(the easy mode)_

-  - To run, run `docker compose up -d` , to also rebuild the image before starting, add `--build` to it.
+  - To run: `docker compose up -d`.
+To also rebuild the image before starting, add `--build` to it.
-  - To stop the container, run `docker compose down`
+  - To stop the container(s): `docker compose down`.

 - ### With base `Dockerfile`

   - To build, run `docker build -t riveting-bot .` in the project root directory.
   - To run the container, run `docker run -d --rm --name riveting-bot --env-file .env riveting-bot` (you can use `--env` option instead if you don't have a `.env` file).
-  - To shutdown the container, run `docker stop riveting-bot`
+  - To shutdown the container, run `docker stop riveting-bot`.

 # Notes